Real-normalized differentials: limits on stable curves: The

 \end{lm} \begin{proof} To obtain this bound, we return to the details of the construction of the ARN solution; using the fact that the initial data is the restriction of a holomorphic 1-form will eventually allow us to evaluate the singular integral by the residue theorem.
-Recall that for any $z_e\in V_e$, the ARN solution is given as the sum of~\eqref{int_loc} and the similar formula for $\chi$.
-Writing this altogether gives
+Writing the ARN solution for any $z_e\in V_e$ as the sum of~\eqref{int_loc} and the similar formula for $\chi$ gives

-The first two summands are holomorphic functions of $z_e\in V_e$ (see the discussion after formula~\eqref{calK}), and we are mostly interested in the singular integral.
-Recall that $\uh$ and $\ug$ are given by the sums of the series~\eqref{h-f}, with the terms defined recursively by
+The first two summands are holomorphic functions of $z_e\in V_e$ (see the discussion after formula~\eqref{calK}).
+For the singular integral, recall that $\uh$ and $\ug$ are given by the sums of the series~\eqref{h-f}, with the terms defined recursively by